benmaier/de-omicron-wave-results/README.md

 # de-omicron-wave-results

-This repository contains results of a modelling study regarding the spread of the SARS-CoV-2 VOC "Omicron" in Germany.
+This repository contains results of a modelling study regarding the spread of SARS-CoV-2 VOC "Omicron" in Germany.

 ## Columns and values